 A prepared shrub bed is to be defined by landscape edging (metal, vinyl, brick, concrete, etc.) with adequate coverage of plant material and is to contain mulch (rock, wood chip, etc.) for ground cover and shall be natural earth toned colours.
-Each shrub/tree bed to contain one consistent mulch material and should have an underlay of landscape fabric (no plastic).
 Colored shale, white landscape rock and rubber mulch will not be permitted.
 Small plastic, wooden or metal fencing is not permitted anywhere and cannot be used in place of an edger for prepared shrub beds.

-Large areas of mulch (rock, wood chip, etc.) will not be permitted in the front yard and highly visible rear yards.
+Large areas of rock or wood chip mulch will not be permitted in the front yard and highly visible rear yards.
 In scenarios where the minimum plant material is unable to provide adequate coverage, additional plant material such as ornamental grasses, perennials or additional shrubs are to be placed throughout the shrub bed to break up large areas of mulch.
+Landscape fabric (no plastic) to be used for the ground cover where required.